Ariamelon/Honeydew/README.md

 ![Render Back](Showcase/Render-B.png)

 ## Changelog
 * 11/03/2023: Added PH2.0 header for OLED.
 Changed plate to accommodate headers.
+Better render.
 * 10/03/2023: Fixed OLED description in readme.
 Changed center of switches for JLC assembly.
 * 09/03/2023: Shifted MCU up to reduce length of USB traces.
 Added holes for JLC assembly.
-Attempted to render quality.
+Attempted to render a better quality image.
 * 08/03/2023: Added 3D render of case, case STEP files and plate DXF and gerbers.
 * 07/03/2023: Rewording of readme.
 Added files for JLC PCBA.
 Changed USB C connector and moved it away from board.
 * 06/03/2023: Minor repositioning of parts.